utexas-bwi/bwi_common/README.md

 Also, the siren experiment uses epsilon greedy algorithm to learn the policy.
 You can change this episilon value by changing 'epsilon' variable at "multi_robot_collision_avoidance/script/eval_waypoint_server.py".

+## Caution
+- I found overlaped init_pose of robot with goal of the other robot makes a potential trouble.
+Please use below setting.
+1. distance of spawn_pose -> init_pose within robot : < 4. m
+2. distance of init_pose -> goal_pose within robot  : 12. m
+3. distance of init_pose of two robots              : 10. m
+4. choose the standby in an open area. (if possible) Episode ends when both robot reaches it's goal pose.
+So editing a standby pose does not affect the result.